Dance

 Course Details

-The practical component is worth 60% of the overall grade, marked through live performances and the theory component is worth 40%, marked through a written exam (1 hour 30 minutes) at the end of Year 11.
+The course offers a broad variety of practical and theoretical work for our students, with practical work being predominantly in the contemporary dance style.
+Students have 6 lessons every fortnight; 4 practical and 2 theory.
+The course is assessed through 2 components; practical is worth 60% of the final grade, marked through a live examination day and theory is worth 40%, marked through a written examination (1 hour 30 minutes) at the end of Year 11.

 How students are assessed